 Why We Love the Cabrillo National Monument

-Not only is the Cabrillo National Monument steeped in fascinating history, but it offers a wealth of ecological experiences as well.
+Not only is the Cabrillo National Monument steeped in fascinating history, but it also offers a wealth of ecological experiences.
 This family-friendly destination has something for everyone, from coastal hikes to historical places.
-If you time your trip to late January or early February, give the visitor’s center a call to see when the whale-watching festival is taking place.
+If you time your trip to late January or early February, call the visitor’s center to see when the whale-watching festival is taking place.

-We also love the location of the monument on Point Loma.
+We also love the monument’s location on Point Loma.
 If you or your family has military ties or are simply interested in history, you may appreciate and admire the Navy’s presence on the peninsula.
-On the way to Cabrillo National Monument, you’ll pass by Fort Rosecrans National Cemetery and the Bennington Monument inside of it.
+On the way to Cabrillo National Monument, you’ll pass by Fort Rosecrans National Cemetery and the Bennington Monument inside it.

 What is your favorite thing to do at Cabrillo National Monument?